-One key factor contributing to current inefficiencies is the lack of investment in technology to support conservation information.
-This chart2 shows the budget proportions spent by several small-medium sized conservation organisations on software licences; a very small proportion, only 15% goes towards conservation systems (most of which is for GIS spatial systems), despite this being the core business process.
-In for-profit businesses the majority of technology spend would be focussed on the core business.
+small-medium sized conservation organisations; a very small proportion, only 15% goes towards conservation systems (most of which is for GIS spatial systems), despite this being the core business process.
+In for-profit businesses the majority of technology expenditure is focussed on the core business; businesses that fail to adequately invest in their supporting technology are often out-competed.

-This situation results from a few factors -
+This situation arises as a result of a number of factors -

-- A perception that conservation software is just for specialists (e.g. a specialist uses GIS to develop maps for the team) - Lack of time and training to learn how to use new technology - Lack of awareness of the value of having data stored in accessible and sharable systems, rather than in static documents

-- Comfort with defining projects in "the written word" in static documents, rather than as codified information that allows searching and sharing - Acceptance that manual rework and low productivity is the norm - A broad perception amongst practitioners that "software should be free", which limits licences and funding for enhancing
+- A perception that conservation software is just for specialists (e.g. a specialist uses GIS to develop maps for the team) - Lack of time and training for people to learn how to use new technology - Figure 3 Technology investment by conservation organisations - Lack of awareness of the benefits that come from having data stored in accessible and sharable systems, rather than in static documents - Comfort with defining projects in "the written word" in static documents, rather than as codified information that allows searching and sharing - Acceptance that manual rework and low productivity is the norm working harder not smarter is commonplace - A broad perception amongst practitioners that "software should be free", which limits licences and constrains funding for enhancing the required systems functionality